-The deck of the Tarot in Marseille is made up of 78 Cards, of which 22 refer to the Major Arcana, or Trumps, and 56 to the Minor Arcana, divided into 4 suits, exactly like the playing cards.
+The deck of the Tarot in Marseille is made up of 78 Cards, of which 22 refer to the Major Arcana or Trumps and 56 to the Minor Arcana, divided into four suits, exactly like the playing cards.
 They are the latter that you will know in this article.

-Although there are several types of Tarot decks ( Marseille, Rider Waite, Belline, Crowley, Crystal, among others), the meaning and esoteric meaning of the Cards is similar between them.
+Although there are several types of Tarot decks ( Marseille, Rider Waite, Belline, Crowley, Crystal, among others), the meaning and esoteric meaning of the Cards are similar between them.

-What are the Minor Arcana of the Tarot of Marseille?
+What is the Minor Arcana of the Tarot of Marseille?

-While the Major Arcana of the Tarot affect universal archetypes that reflect the basic patterns of human feelings, ideas and thoughts, the Minor Arcana give the Tarot a practical and everyday dimension.
-They do not tell stories, they only give meaning to the most visible details of the issues of interest in that same story.
+While the Major Arcana of the Tarot affect universal archetypes that reflect the basic patterns of human feelings, ideas, and thoughts, the Minor Arcana gives the Tarot a practical and everyday dimension.
+They do not tell stories; they only give meaning to the most visible details of the issues of interest in that same story.

 The Minor Arcana in the Tarot of Marseille

-- Wands or Canes - The stick of Wands is equivalent to the Fire Element and the psychological function of Intuition.
-It portrays the idea of power, fire and trust.
-These Cards are associated with passion and communication - problems of desire, creativity and inspiration.
-Wands show that there is great movement, activity, and verbal communication.
+Wands or Canes - The stick of Wands is equivalent to the Fire Element and the psychological function of Intuition.
+It portrays the idea of power, fire, and trust.
+These Cards are associated with passion and communication - desire, creativity, and inspiration problems.
+Wands show that there is a great movement, activity, and verbal communication.

-- Coins or Coins - This suit corresponds to the Earth Element and the psychological function of the Sensations.
-Money, material goods allow relationships between people and action in the material world, in conjunction with the physical reality of the body and practical things, such as the house, money or work.
+Coins or Coins - This suit corresponds to the Earth Element and the psychological function of the Sensations.
+Money and material goods allow relationships between people and action in the material world, in conjunction with the physical reality of the body and practical things, such as the house, money, or work.